Lucterios2/django_auth_ldap3_ad/README.md

 LDAP_IGNORED_LOCAL_GROUPS = ["MyLocalDjangoGroup", ]
 ```

+If this parameter is assigned to "None", no group refresh is performed.

 ### groups mapping to django's groups

 First parameter of this group enables to use LDAP group binding or disable it to use local database groups only.
 A the first release of this module does have this parameter, for reverse compatibility, if this parameter does not exists, it is considered true.
 If it is configured to false, other parameters of this group wont be used nor checked.